Have you ever heard of Inhotim, the Botanic Garden and Open Air Gallery in Brazil?

 Thinking Big and Falling Deep

-But his over the top gigantomania is not the impresario’s biggest flaw.
+However, his over the top gigantomania is not the impresario’s biggest flaw.

-Sadly, he doesn’t seem to always live up to his ideals: The man who became a billionaire through a network of mining and steel companies has been accused of breaking a series of environmental laws.
+Sadly, he doesn’t seem to always live up to his ideals.
+The man who became a billionaire through a network of mining and steel companies has been accused of breaking a series of environmental laws.
 Furthermore, he benefited from child labor and according to governmental investigations of ‘slave-like’ working conditions in one of his plants.

 Finally, in 2017, Paz was convicted of money laundering and sentenced to nine years of jail.